romantech/project-server/README.md

 # Syntax Analyzer
-Below are the API specifications for the [Syntax Analyzer project](https://github.com/romantech/syntax-analyzer).
-These APIs provide functionalities like syntax analysis and random sentence generation.
+Below are the API specifications for the [Syntax Analyzer](https://github.com/romantech/syntax-analyzer) project, offering features such as syntax analysis and random sentence generation.

-### Create syntax analysis data
+### Analyze Sentence Syntax

-This endpoint allows users to perform syntax analysis on a tokenized sentence using specified AI models.
-The analysis breaks down the sentence into its grammatical constituents and segments, providing detailed insights into its structure.
+This endpoint uses specified AI models to analyze the syntax of tokenized sentences, breaking them down into grammatical elements for detailed structural insights.

 #### Endpoint